rdicosmo/parmap/README.md

-If the user specifies a chunksize that is different from the number of cores, the current implementation for `parmap`, `parmapi`, `array_parmap` and `array_parmapi` tags the chunks and reorders them at the end, so the result of calling `Parmap.parmap f l` is the same as `List.map f l`.
+If the user specifies a chunksize that is different from the number of cores, the current implementation for `parmap`, `parmapi`, `array_parmap` and `array_parmapi` by default does not guarantee the preservation of the order of the results.
+If the `keeporder` parameter is set to true, an alternative implementation is used, that tags the chunks and reorders them at the end, so the result of calling `Parmap.parmap f l` is the same as `List.map f l`.
+Depending on the nature of your workload (in particular, number of chunks and size of the results), this may be way more efficient than implementing a sorting mechanism yourself, but may also end up using up to twice the space and time of the default implementation: there is a tradeoff, and it is up to the user to choose the solution that better suits him/her.

 No reordering logic is implemented for `parmapfold`, `parfold` and their variants, as performing these operations in parallel only make sense if the order is irrelevant.

 In general, using little chunksize helps in balancing the load among the workers, and provides better speed, but incurs a little overhead for tagging and